Tim Bowness: Business

 In 2001, Bowness co-founded the online record label and store Burning Shed with Peter Chilvers and Pete Morgan.
 Originally a label dedicated to producing online, on-demand CDRs of experimental side-projects by the likes of Bass Communion, Hugh Hopper and Roger Eno) it quickly evolved into hosting official online stores for No-Man, Porcupine Tree, Jethro Tull, King Crimson, Andy Partridge, Big Big Train, Will Sergeant and many other artists.

-Podcast
+The Album Years

-In May 2020, Bowness launched 'The Album Years', an audio only podcast with his partner in No-Man, Steven Wilson.
+In May 2020, Bowness launched 'The Album Years', an audio-only podcast with his partner in No-Man, Steven Wilson.
 It was very successful upon release, charting highly all around the world on Apple Podcasts.
+Starting in March 2024 new video episodes of the podcast were recorded and released.